What is the Wellness Wheel?

 Overall wellness can seem to be overwhelming and stressful and difficult to decide where to begin.
 There are many stressors in our daily busy lives and can prevent us in our desire for better overall wellness.
 Many people struggle with emotional, intellectual, physical, social, environmental, financial and spiritual wellness.
 The Wellness Wheel can be a guide to help with our overall wellness by categorizing it into seven dimensions.

-Why is the Wellness Wheel important?
+Why is each dimension of the Wellness Wheel important?

 Emotional health is vital to overall health.
 How do you cope with everyday stressors?
 How do you react to difficult situations in your life?
 How do you feel about yourself?
 The way you show emotions can demonstrate how you respect others and yourself.
 Some ways to stay emotionally healthy is to have steps to manage your stressors, keep up with your school work, getting enough sleep, knowing and getting professional help and counseling when you need it.
 Visit https://www.learntobehealthy.org/lessons-and-activities/grades-10-12/mental-health/ for engaging activities for students in K-12 for healthy decisions making, self esteem, healthy relationships, stress management and much more!